Maddz223/Sprinkles/README.md

 - To my wife for putting up with my annoying questions and helping me brainstorm.
 - To Lyupche Bozhinovski, for helping me trouble shoot issues.
 - My mentor, Dick Vlaanderen, for helping me stay focused.

+### Extra Comments

+- My commits were a little messy and misleading. once i spoke to my mentor he helped me understand where i was going wrong and to stay more consistent.